 Frequently Asked Questions(FAQs)

 Do I still need an Anti-Malware?

 If you have followed everything till now, you probably won't need one.
 Also, if you are using a primary antivirus, it is not recommended to use another real-time protection.
 However, if you want to have an additional layer of security, you can use an anti-malware with real-time protection off.
 Hence, you have to perform another scan manually.
 The good idea is to perform a full system scan weekly manually.
-If you wish, you can give a try to Zemana or Malwarebytes.
+If you wish, you can give Malwarebytes a try.

 How do I protect myself from risky Websites?